brigadecore/brigade/docs/topics/scripting.md

 ```
 [brigade-04.js](examples/brigade-04.js)

-The `lsd` client will trigger the `exec` event.
+The `brig` client will trigger the `exec` event.
 But then when that event has been
 processed, Brigade will trigger an `after` event before returning:

 ```console